 Drag and drop the Form container button into the ContactInfo tab, and repeat this operation twice to create three nested Form Containers within the first one.

-Select the three nested containers: select the first container, press and hold the Shift key, and then select the third container.
+Select the three nested containers: select the first container, press and hold the Shift key, and select the third container.

 In the General section of the Properties view, set the Layout Direction to Vertical.